Prag8855/aab/content/glossary/Niederlassungserlaubnis.md

     guides/ksk-kuenstlersozialkasse.md
 ---

-German permanent residence (*PR* or *Niederlassungserlaubnis*) lets you live, work and study in Germany.
+German permanent residence (*PR*, *settlement permit* or *Niederlassungserlaubnis*) lets you live, work and study in Germany.
 You can get permanent residence after 21 to 60 months in Germany.

 It's better than a [residence permit](/glossary/Aufenthaltstitel) because...